Adversarially Robust Spiking Neural Networks Through Conversion: Additional Experiments

 \subsection{Ablations on the Robust SNN Finetuning Objective}

 Our ablation studies are presented in Table~\ref{tab:ablations}.
 The first three rows respectively denote comparisons to end-to-end trained SNNs using a natural cross-entropy loss, and using our robust finetuning objective without and with trainable thresholds, for 200 epochs.
-Note that with the model in the third row, we are essentially comparing our hybrid ANN-to-SNN conversion approach, to simply end-to-end adversarially training the SNN using the TRADES objective.
+Note that in the third row, we are essentially comparing our ANN-to-SNN conversion approach, to simply end-to-end adversarially training the SNN using the TRADES objective.
 Our method yields approximately twice as more robust models than the model in the third row (i.e., ensemble APGD$_{\text{CE}}$: 4.72 versus 10.05), indicating that the weight initialization from an adversarially trained ANN brings significant gains.
-The fourth model, as included in the main manuscript, indicates weight initialization from a naturally trained ANN within our conversion approach, which yields nearly no robustness since these initial weights are inclined to a non-robust local minimum solution during natural ANN training.
+The fourth model indicates weight initialization from a naturally trained ANN within our conversion approach (previously included in Table~\ref{tab:ann_to_snn_conversion} as well), which yields nearly no robustness since these weights are inclined to a non-robust configuration during natural ANN training.

-Remaining models compare different choices for $\mathcal{L}_{\text{RFGSM}}$ (e.g., adversarial cross-entropy loss~\cite{tramer2018ensemble}), and the outer optimization scheme (e.g., standard AT~\cite{Madry:2018}), which we have eventually chosen to follow a similar one to TRADES~\cite{Zhang:2019}.
-We also observed significant robustness benefits of using trainable $V_{th}^l$ during post-conversion finetuning as proposed in~\cite{rathi2021diet} (e.g., clean/PGD$^{20}$: 91.09/9.39 vs. 92.14/10.05).
+Remaining models compare different choices for $\mathcal{L}_{\text{RFGSM}}$ (e.g., adversarial cross-entropy loss~\citep{tramer2018ensemble}), and the outer optimization scheme (e.g., standard AT~\citep{Madry:2018}), which we have eventually chosen to follow a similar one to TRADES~\citep{Zhang:2019}.
+We also observed significant robustness benefits of using trainable $V_{th}^l$ during post-conversion finetuning as proposed in~\citet{rathi2021diet} (e.g., clean/PGD$^{20}$: 91.09/9.39 vs. 92.14/10.05).
 Overall, these results show that our design choices were important to achieve better robustness.
 Nevertheless, several alternatives in Table~\ref{tab:ablations} (e.g., standard AT based outer optimization or $\LO_{\text{CE}}(f_{\The}(\x'),y)$ based RFGSM) still remained effective to outperform existing defenses.

 \textbf{Robust ANN Conversion Without Finetuning:} In another ablation study, we evaluate our method without the robust finetuning phase altogether.
 It is important to note that in hybrid conversion, finetuning is a critical component to shorten the simulation length such that one can achieve low-latency.
 Since we also reset the moving average batch statistics of tdBN layers during conversion, these parameters can only be estimated reliably during the robust finetuning phase.
 Thus, right after conversion and setting the thresholds, our SNNs only achieve chance-level accuracies with direct input coding for a simulation length of $T=8$.